-Ta Table 2.2 Terms Related to Messages Broadcast by Satellites Terms Description It is one of information that the satellite is broadcasting.
-Mainly satellite time and detailed orbit information of its satellite are broadcasted.
-It is information necessary for positioning, and it is repeatedly broadcast in short cycles.
-In case of GPS satellites, the ephemeris is broadcasted every 30 seconds.
-Ephemeris It is called HO information rer especially in this product to start up with ephemeris the receiver. satellite, but it is 1 to 4 h late of the ephemeris it possesses depends on the typours since the last ephemeris was received.
-Almanac It is one of information that the satellite is broadcasting.
-Mainly various correction information, UTC parameters and rough orbit information of all satellites are broadcasted.
-In case of GPS satellites, the almanac is broadcasted at a cycle of 900 seconds.
-Therefore, it may take up to 900 seconds from GPS synchronization to UTC synchronization after initial positioning.
-It is called WARM START especially in this product to start with almanac information remaining in the receiver.
-If neither ephemeris nor almanac information remains in the receiver, it will start by COLD START.
-There is no expiration date for the almanac it possesses. specification b y the relev the content and structure broadcasted by each satellit ant division of the country that operates the satellites. ed on those ICD.
-The ICD referred to by this product is This Sa atellite ICD GPS IS-GPS-200 Revision H,IRN003 28 July 2016 GLO ONASS Navigation radiosignal In bands L1, L2 Version 5.1 2008 Interface Control Document (ICD) G alileo EUROPEAN GNSS(GALILEO) OPEN SERVICE SIGNAL-IN-SPACE Issue 1 revision 3 December 2016 QZS S L1C/A IS-QZSS-PNT-002 29 January 2018 QZ SS L1S IS-QZSS-L1S-002 13 April 2018 updated in the content may be future dep e changed nanent specification definition, so ICD of the satellite moved on the type of satellite, and a part of the broad.
-Please note that this product does not guarantee included a updated ICD. dcast
+Description detailed orbit information for positioning, and it is r at the satellite is broadcasting.
+Mainly satellite time and of its satellite are broadcasted.
+It is information necessa epeatedly broadcast in short cycles.
+In case of GPS is broadcasted every 30 seconds.
+Ephemeris late of the ephemeris it possesses depends on the type ours since the last ephemeris was received.
+Almanac information, UTC parame broadcasted.
+In case of 0 seconds.
+Therefore, it m UTC synchronization afte It is called WARM STAR remaining in the receiver the receiver, it will start b T especially in this product to start with almanac informa If neither ephemeris nor almanac information remains It is a document defining specification by the relev the content and structure broadcasted by each satellite a rant division of the country that operates the satellites.
+The ed on those ICD.
+The ICD referred to by this product is a Satellite ICD GPS IS-GPS-200 Revision H,IRN003 28 July 2016 GLONASS Navigation radio signal In bands L1, L2 Version 5.1 2008 Interface Control Document (ICD) Galileo EUROPEAN GNSS(GALILEO) OPEN SERVICE SIGNAL-IN-SPACE Issue 1 revision 3 December 2016 QZSS L1C/A IS-QZSS-PNT-002 29 January 2018 QZSS L1S IS-QZSS-L1S-002